KidPudel/android-starter-kit/Android/bluetooth.md

 #### Usage
 In order to connect to devices, one must open server socket with this class.
 When a remote Bluetooth device makes a connection request, another device will listen to that request accept it and respond with `BluetoothSocket`

+## `BluetoothClass`
+> Describes the general characteristics and capabilities of a Bluetooth device.

+## `BluetoothProfile`
+> An interface that represents a Bluetooth profile.
+A Bluetooth profile is a wireless interface specification for Bluetooth-based communication between devices.